The 3rd level in recreational scuba diver training is the PADI Rescue Diver course.

 • an advanced certification from PADI or another agency;

 • a first aid certification (done within the last 24 months)***.

-The schedule for the Rescue Diver course could look like this:
+The schedule for the Rescue Diver course looks like this:

-• Theory: Before you get into the water you will watch a video that explains theory and preview skills you practice during the course in confined water.
+• Theory with e-learning: Before you get into the water you will watch a video that explains theory and preview skills you practice during the course.
 You also have to read the e-learning manual and answer all knowledge reviews in the book, which your instructor will check with you, and you will finish the theory with a multiple choice exam.
 The reading and answering of all knowledge reviews must be completed before your arrival in the shop; the exam can be taken during your training days.

-Price includes PADI e-learning and certification, diving equipment rental incl. dive computer, use of all required special equipment, confined water training, boat trips to the Tayrona National Park for the 6 in-water rescue training sessions, and snacks & drinks between the dives.
+Price includes PADI e-learning and certification, diving equipment rental incl. dive computer, use of all required special equipment, confined water training, boat trips to the Tayrona National Park for the in-water rescue training sessions, and snacks & drinks between the dives.

-In case you don’t have a valid Emergency First Responder we would need to do that here too.
+*** In case you don’t have a valid Emergency First Responder certificate we would need to do that here too.
 This course can be taken in one day (Theory with video and book, knowledge reviews, exam; practice of general emergency medical care, CPR, AED).
-Price is US$ 79 all included.
+See all details here.